 Practical info: You can see all the buildings from the outside at any time.
 For more information for a visit inside, please check the official website of the European Parliament in Brussels.

 Located outside the city center, a short walk from the EU Quarter, the Parc du Cinquantenaire (Park of the 50th anniversary of Belgian independence).
 This is one of the biggest and most famous parks of Brussels.
 It has nice lawns, flower displays, fountains, playgrounds, a huge triumphal arch in the middle, and several big museums.

-The Art & History Museum has an impressive collection of art works dating from various periods of time, from Ancient Egypt, Roman Empire, to Renaissance and more.
+The Art & History Museum has an impressive collection of works of art dating from various periods of time, from Ancient Egypt, the Roman Empire, to the Renaissance, and more.
+More info.

 Most tourists who come to Brussels just for a day don’t get to this part of the city.
-But if you take a hop-on hop-off bus, you’ll definitely pass here.
+But if you take a hop-on hop-off bus (more info below), you’ll definitely pass here.
 If you have more time, take a stroll through the park and visit one of the museums.

 Practical information: You’ll need at least 30-45 min for Autoworld or for the Royal Museum of the Armed Forces.
 The Art & History Museum requires at least 2 hours of your time.
-For more information and opening times, please check their websites: Military Museum, Autoworld, and Art & History Museum.
+For more information and opening times, please check their websites linked above.